7 Best AI Research Assistants (2026): Hallucination-Verified

 - Semantic Scholar, free, sign up, set up alerts on your topics today.

-- Atlas (sign up free), upload the papers you've been hoarding; let the mind map show what you have.
+- Atlas (sign up free), upload the papers you've been hoarding and let the mind map show what you have.

 - Add one specialist, Elicit if your work is systematic, Scite if your bottleneck is citation integrity, Consensus if your bottleneck is quick evidence checks during writing.